Key facts

 What types of freight does Evans Delivery Company move?

-Evans Delivery Company's primary freight modes are dry van truckload (FTL) and LTL.
-The company focuses on general commodities moving through the Mid-Atlantic and Northeast — including manufactured goods, consumer products, and industrial materials — primarily within and between Pennsylvania, New Jersey, New York, Delaware, Maryland, and Virginia.
-Temperature-controlled, flatbed, and heavy haul freight are not listed as core service offerings.
+Evans Delivery's primary freight modes are dry van truckload and LTL, focused on general commodities moving through the Mid-Atlantic and Northeast — within PA, NJ, NY, DE, MD, and VA.
+Temperature-controlled, flatbed, and heavy haul are not core offerings.

 How do Evans Delivery Company's rates compare to other freight brokers?